-There are 2 important things you can do to help manage your asthma symptoms so you can carry on working:
+There are three important things you can do to help manage your asthma symptoms so you can carry on working:

-1) Try avoid contact with the substance that’s triggering your asthma symptoms by:
+1) Try avoid contact with the substance that’s triggering your asthma symptoms:

 - try to get any allergens in your workplace removed or replaced with a safe alternative

-- your employer can reduce the risk by installing extractor fans or isolating you from the process that produces the risk
+- your employer can reduce the risk by installing extractor fans or isolating you from the process linked to the the risk

 2) Take your asthma medicine at the right time and in the correct way